If, during crash recovery,

 $datadir/*/*.isl files before

-applying redo logs, a new redo log record type
+applying redo logs, InnoDB uses a new redo log record type to

 Elimination of file system scans prior to redo log application.
 The

-MLOG_FILE_NAMEredo log record provides the information necessary to identify tablespaces that have changed since the last checkpoint.
+MLOG_FILE_NAMEredo log record provides the information necessary to identify and locate tablespaces that have changed since the last checkpoint.

 *.ibdfiles modified since the last checkpoint are accessed.